 I prefer to use natural colours and patterns to mimic the pike’s usual diet of roach, bream, perch and their favourite food, pike.

-That said, if not successful after covering an area it often pays to use different colours as a change-bait.
+That said, if you're not successful after covering an area, it often pays to use different colours as a change-bait.

 It’s surprising how often a naturally coloured lure will be ignored and a lure, which doesn’t seem to resemble a fish at all, will be taken.